Peace Corps

 The Peace Corps is an independent agency and program of the United States government that trains and deploys volunteers to communities in partner countries around the world.
-It was established in March 1961 by an executive order (10924) of President John F. Kennedy and authorized by the United States Congress the following September by the Peace Corps Act.
+It was established in March 1961 by an executive order (10924) of President John F. Kennedy and authorized by the United States Congress the following September by the Peace Corps Act on September 22, 1961.

 The official goal of the Peace Corps is to assist developing countries by providing skilled workers in fields such as education, health, entrepreneurship, women's empowerment, and community development.
 Volunteers are American citizens, typically with a college degree, who are assigned to specific projects in certain countries based on their qualifications and experience.
 Following three months of technical training, Peace Corps members are expected to serve at least two years in the host country, after which they may request an extension of service.
 Volunteers are strongly encouraged to respect local customs, learn the prevailing language, and live in comparable conditions.

-In its inaugural year, the Peace Corps had 900 volunteers serving 16 countries, reaching its peak in 1966 with 15,556 volunteers in 52 countries.
+In its inaugural year, the Peace Corps had 900 volunteers serving in 16 countries, reaching its peak in 1966 with 15,556 volunteers in 52 countries.
 Following budget cuts in 1989, the number of volunteers declined to 5,100, though subsequent increases in funding led to renewed growth into the 21st century; by its 50th anniversary in 2011, there were over 8,500 volunteers serving in 77 countries.
-Since its inception, more than 240,000 Americans have joined the Peace Corps and served in 142 countries.
+As of 2015, more than 240,000 Americans had joined the Peace Corps and served in 142 countries.